 It seems to me that there is only one way of changing the situation, and that is to leave.
 This might happen as a matter of course, for example the boy in my year group left at the end of his secondary school education.
 Sometimes perpetrators recognise that the situation has gone too far and that there may be some repercussions for themselves.
 A way out of this is to find, or to create reasons for ousting their scapegoat from the group.

-Sometimes the abuse becomes too much to bear and the scapegoat is unable to continue in the situation.
+Sometimes the abuse becomes too much to bear and a person is unable to continue in this situation.
 Bullying can result in psychological damage, suicidal feelings and the taking of one’s own life.

 If possible, making the decision to leave oneself can be empowering.
 Sadly, this might mean giving-up something precious such as being part of a family unit, a job or an important course of study.

-Speaking with trustworthy people who care about your well-being is essential.
-People who know you well can be reassuring, they can remind you of your strengths, and help you to replenish self-esteem, confidence and personal power.
+Speaking with trustworthy people who know you well can be illuminating.
+They can remind you of your strengths, and point out discrepancies in other people’s perceptions of your character and behaviour.